andy-sokalau/iba-k8s-course/openshift-tasks/src/openshift.3.3.secrets.md

 ## Tasks

-* Create 2 files `username.txt` and `password.txt` which contains username and password
-* Create the secret from these files using `oc` tool and GUI
+* Create single YAML file with opaque secret and pod definition which will output these secrets.
+Use it via `oc` tool and check the output
-* Mount the secret to the nginx deployment pod as a file in read-only mode:
-    * username and password together
-    * only username
-    * only password
-* Mount the secret to the nginx deployment pod as env vars
+* Create secret via GUI.
+Deploy **Jenkins Ephemeral** from Catalog and add secret using **Apply to workload** option.
+Get into Jenkins container and output the values